ClaudsFalse/Webscraper/README.md

 # Webscraper
-A web scraper command line application built in Go.
+A web scraper command line application built in Go using Colly.
+Pass the url you want to scrape as the command argument in your run command.

 # Dependencies
 `Colly`

 # How to use
-Create an `.env` file locally and add a key called `URL` to store the url of the site you want to crawl.
+Run `go run main/scraper.go <url you want to scrape> `

 <!-- TODO: add support for more than one url.  -->